Saturday, 12 September 2009

 My visit

-My Nottingham Boro based mate, Pete Moss had kindly taken me to some outlying grounds when he asked where I wanted to be dropped off on Wednesday 16th January 2009.
-I had plenty of time left before my superb value £5 train ticket back to London.
 Keen though I was to sample some real ales in the city's numerous excellent pubs, it was still a bit early and the weather was pleasant.
-He dropped me outside the City Ground and I walked up to Trent Bridge Cricket Ground to get even more value from my explorer bus ticket.
+He dropped me off outside the City Ground, and I walked up to Trent Bridge Cricket Ground to get even more value from my Explorer Bus ticket.

-The pitch sat below a hill with a playground with no perimeter fencing as such and just a single rail around the pitch.
+The pitch sat below a hill with a playground with no perimeter fencing as such, and just a single rail around the pitch.
 Behind one goal was a building which housed the changing rooms.
-The roof overhung and had two rows of bench seats in front although they were some distance from the pitch and at an angle away from it as well.
+The roof overhung and had two rows of bench seats in front, although they were some distance from the pitch and at an angle away from it as well.

 The ground graders have been criticised by many people over the years.
-I see nothing wrong with having a set standard and decent facilities for spectators in the twenty first century.
+I see nothing wrong with having a set standard and decent facilities for spectators in the twenty-first century.
 However, they must be consistent rather than occasionally turning a blind eye just to fill league places.

 No comments: